shereedietel/notes/README.md

 # 2023-12-29
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
 Always strive to write code that is easy to read, understand, and modify.
 Remember, code is read far more often than it is written."

+# 2023-12-30
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates your understanding of the true essence of programming.
+Always strive to write code that is easy to read and understand, not just for others but also for your future self."

+This reminder emphasizes the importance of clear and concise programming practices, as they contribute significantly to the long-term health and adaptability of a software project.
+Additionally, it highlights the value of considering both present and future developers who will interact with the code, including the possibility of returning to it after a period of time.
+In essence, simplicity in programming often reflects a deeper understanding of the problem at hand and a consideration for the broader context and lifecycle of the code.